 Where will the stories come from?

-Eight local democracy reporters are being recruited for the service and will be placed in regional newsrooms affiliated with the Newspaper Publishers’ Association.
+Eight local democracy reporters are being recruited for the service and will be placed in regional newsrooms affiliated with the News Publishers’ Association.
 They will be employed directly by those newsrooms and report to the local editors.

 RNZ will administer the service.

 The reporters' work is ring-fenced, so they cannot be diverted to other stories.
 They will be experienced journalists and will be given training to meet basic RNZ standards in terms of balance, accuracy, objectivity and impartiality - as well as multimedia storytelling.